Federación Española de Guidismo: Member organizations

 All current member organizations are coeducational, accepting both boys and girls.

 Asociación Guías de Aragón

 The Asociación Guías de Aragón (AGA; Guide Association of Aragon) is the regional member organization serving Guide troops in Aragon.
 In 2009, it had eight local units.

-Its logo shows the traditional colors of Aragon, taken from the Coat of arms of the Crown of Aragon, and the World trefoil of the World Association of Girl Guides and Girls Scouts.
+Its logo shows the traditional colors of Aragon, taken from the Coat of arms of the Crown of Aragon, and the World trefoil of the World Association of Girl Guides and Girl Scouts.

 Associació Guiatge Valencià

 The Associació Guiatge Valenciá (AGV; Guiding Association of Valencia) serves currently one Guide group in Moncada, Valencia with about 60 members.

 The association was founded in 1964 in Moncada.
 Until the early 1970s it grew to 15 groups with about 500 active Guides.
 Most of these groups merged with Scout groups in the 1970s; the association consisted of four groups in 1976 and lost all but the founding unit in Moncada until 1982.
 A second unit was started in Bétera in 1995, but dissolved in 2006.

 The association's logo shows a stylized trefoil.